San Isidro Partido

-San Isidro is a partido of Buenos Aires Province, Argentina found in the north of Greater Buenos Aires.
+San Isidro is an affluent partido of Buenos Aires Province, Argentina found in the north of Greater Buenos Aires.
 Its capital is the city of San Isidro.
 It is 21 km from the city of Buenos Aires.

-The founder of San Isidro city was Domingo de Acassuso, who built a cathedral in 1706 dedicated to San Isidro Labrador, having seen him in a dream.
+The founder of San Isidro was Domingo de Acassuso, who built a cathedral in 1706 dedicated to San Isidro Labrador, having seen him in a dream.
 Other towns in the municipality are Acassuso, Beccar, Boulougne, Martínez, and Villa Adelina.

 The area of the partido is 51.44 km2.
 In 2010 there were 291,608 inhabitants.
 San Isidro borders on the partidos of Tigre, Vicente López, San Martín and San Fernando.